allenkays/linux_kernel/linux_kernel.md

 			- sys
 			- debug fs
 		- device files (system calls)= device drivers
-- Enforces privileges
+- It enforces privileges
-- Executes supervisor instructions
+- It executes supervisor instructions
-- Implements security policies
+- It implements security policies
-- Controls access to hardware and other resources
+- It controls access to hardware and other resources

 ## Kernel is Modular ##

 - Kernel is small
 - Kernel image is sufficient to boot to user space
-- Optiona functionality added after boot
+- Optional functionality added after boot
 - Allows for alternatives; e.g loading only required drivers for present hardware.

 - Kernel resides in